Accident-Tolerant Materials for Light Water Reactor Fuels

-In the last six years, most countries have come to agree on or rationalize a few concepts of what an Accident Tolerant Fuel is.
-This book will give a description of these concepts and the benefits and detriments of each concept.
+Accident Tolerant Materials for Light Water Reactor Fuels provides a description of what an accident tolerant fuel is and the benefits and detriments of each concept.
 The book begins with an introduction to nuclear power as a renewable energy source and the current materials being utilized in light water reactors.
-It then moves on to discuss the recent advancements being made in accident tolerant fuels, reviewing the specific materials, their fabrication and implementation, environmental resistance, irradiation behaviour, and licensing requirements.
+It then moves on to discuss the recent advancements being made in accident tolerant fuels, reviewing the specific materials, their fabrication and implementation, environmental resistance, irradiation behavior, and licensing requirements.
 The book concludes with a look to the future of new power generation technologies.
-It is written by leading experts in the field and will be the first comprehensive work on this topic.
+It is written for scientists and engineers working in the nuclear power industry and is the first comprehensive work on this topic.

 - Describes both the benefits and detriments of the various Accident Tolerant Fuel concepts

 - Includes information on the process of materials selection with a discussion of how and why specific materials were chosen, as well as why others failed

 Scientists and engineers working for nuclear power plants; industries supporting nuclear power plants; national labs; and students and professors from nuclear engineering and materials science and engineering disciplines

 Table of Contents